-Earlier in his career, some of his sports and entertainment achievements included marketing and public relations for two Summer Olympic Games, the Rose Bowl Parade and Game, projects with the Oakland Raiders, fundraisers featuring Ray Charles, and the entertainment production for a Mass by Pope John Paul II.
-Leonard also designed a sports marketing/event management course which he taught at UC Berkeley for five years to an international audience.
+Some of his sports and entertainment achievements include marketing and public relations for two Summer Olympic Games, the Rose Bowl Parade and Game, working with the Oakland Raiders, fundraisers featuring Ray Charles, and managing entertainment for Pope John Paul II.
+Leonard also designed a sports marketing course which he taught to an international audience at U.C.Berkeley.

 He has a BA from California State University, Chico and an Executive Certificate from the University of San Francisco.
 His devotion to community activism led to board roles at Dominican University of California, the University of San Francisco and College of Marin.